niveau/niveau/README.md

 * As part of an existing node.js app
   - No additional app

-Should be bound to a Redis instance.
+Application should be bound to a Redis instance.

 ## Future
 ### CF CLI plugin to change log level
 Redis uses TCP not HTTP, so it requires a tunnel (cf ssh) to connect it from outside CF. This is an additional obstacle for a CF CLI plugin.

 ## Usage
-This package provide an executable script to change the log level.
+This package provides an executable script to change the log level.
 The provided log level will be used only for HTTP requests that match the given options.
 Each command invokation overwrites any previous settings.